rbgreenway3rd/WordPlace-Client/README.md

 WordPlace is a Full-Stack web application built as a final capstone project for Nashville Software School.

-WordPlace has full CRUD functionality and utilizaes the following tech-stack *HTML5 / CSS
+WordPlace has full CRUD functionality and utilizaes the following tech-stack:

-  *JavaScript
+  - HTML5 / CSS
+  - JavaScript
-  *React Js
+  - React Js
-  *Python
-  *Django
+  - Python
+  - Django

 ## Getting Started with Create React App